smartdevicelink/sdl_evolution/proposals/0156-high-level-interface-foundation.md

 ## Introduction

 This proposal is about setting up a foundation to provide a high level developer interface to the iOS library.
-A separate proposal will address the high level Android interface.
-It proposes a solution to mimic the UI framework of the native OS SDKs.
-It contains an overview and basic design but won't go much into details of a specific section.
-Subsequent proposal will be created in the near future in order to provide detailed designs whenever necessary.
+The foundation will be about the application lifecycle which is necessary for view controller lifecycle and management.
+It's the first proposal from a set of proposals each addressing a specific section of the high level interface.

 ## Motivation